 Soundproofing the ceiling in computer rooms can help

 Finally, consideration should be given to the ceiling if there is a drop grid ceiling tile system with open plenum space to adjoining offices.
 All the sound bleed protection in the world affixed to the perimeter walls of a server rack room with sound curtains cannot address the noise that will otherwise bleed through ceiling tiles and travel through the plenum space to spill down into adjoining rooms.
 For these ceiling scenarios, there are sound barrier Ceiling Caps that can be placed atop your existing ceiling tiles to place an acoustic “lid” over the room to combat the bleed of noise through the ceiling tile system.

 Care must be given, when using sound barrier blanket systems to deaden exposure levels to computer rack noise, to ensure that the computers be allowed to breathe.
-For concerns related to ventilation needs of your computer rack, check with your computer supplier.
-Also note that the sound barrier curtain systems can be custom cut to match the profile needs of your project.
-Including cutouts, slits, patches, windows, openings, and ventilation grills that can be sewn into the quilt to help provide necessary air flow.
+For concerns related to the ventilation needs of your computer rack, check with your computer supplier.
+Also, note that the sound barrier curtain systems can be custom cut to match the profile needs of your project.
+Including cutouts, slits, patches, windows, openings, and ventilation grills that can be sewn into the quilt to help provide necessary airflow.

-For more information on quieting your server rack, or better controlling your computer noise, call NetWell Noise Control’s help desk at 1-800-638-9355 or visit them online at www.controlnoise.com.
+For more information on quieting your server rack, or better control your computer noise, call NetWell Noise Control’s help desk at 1-800-638-9355 or visit them online at www.controlnoise.com.